cztomczak/phpdesktop/README.md

 [installer for your application](../../wiki/Knowledge-Base#application-installer).
-The web server embedded is a custom edition of [Mongoose](https://en.wikipedia.org/wiki/Mongoose_(web_server)), a web server used by NASA on International Space Station.
+The web server embedded is a custom edition of [Mongoose](https://en.wikipedia.org/wiki/Mongoose_(web_server)), a web server used by NASA on the International Space Station.
 Supported browsers are Internet Explorer and Google Chrome via open source Chromium.
 The package with Chrome embedded has no external dependencies, everything is included in phpdesktop binaries